Electronic Device

 Recalled Device

-Don’t pack a recalled device, such as some MacBook Pro laptops from 2015-2017.
+Don’t pack a recalled device, such as some MacBook Pro laptops and portable chargers.
 Damaged and recalled lithium batteries can overheat or catch fire.

 Lithium batteries